lbryio/lbry.com/content/faq/referrals.md

 ### What are the criteria for a claimable referral?

 A claimable referral has the same definition as a Rewards eligible or Verified LBRY user.
-This means the referred user must have logged into the LBRY app and verified their account.
+This means the referred user must have logged into LBRY and verified their account.

 LBRY users who abuse either the Referral or Rewards system will not be eligible for referral redemption.
 If you have specific questions about individual referrals which are not claimable, please reach out to the [helpdesk](mailto:help@lbry.com) with details.